-The EIS should contain a series of tables summarizing the following key information:
+The EIS will contain a series of tables summarising the following key information:

-- potential environmental effects (section 10.1), adverse impacts on potential or established Aboriginal and Treaty rights and related interests (section 10.2) and public concerns (section 10.3); - proposed mitigation measures and commitments (section 11.5) by proponent to address potential impacts on environment, (section 11.1), Aboriginal rights (section 11.2) and public concerns (section 11.3), and Follow-up Program (section 11.4); - potential residual and cumulative environmental effects (section 12.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3); - comments from the public and responses; - comments from Aboriginal groups and individuals and responses; and - relationship of the identified VCs (section 7.1.1) to Aboriginal groups' potential or established Aboriginal and Treaty rights and related interests (section 9.2).
+- Potential environmental effects (section 10.1), adverse impacts on potential or established Aboriginal and Treaty rights and related interests (section 10.2) and public concerns (section 10.3); - Proposed mitigation measures and commitments (section 11.5) by proponent to address potential impacts on environment, (section 11.1), Aboriginal rights (section 11.2) and public concerns (section 11.3), and Follow-up Program (section 11.4); - Potential residual and cumulative environmental effects (section 12.1) and the significance of the residual environmental effects (section 13.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3); - Comments from the public and responses; - Comments from Aboriginal groups and individuals and responses; and - Relationship of the identified Valued Components (section 7.1.1) to Aboriginal groups' potential or established Aboriginal and Treaty rights and related interests (section 9.2).

-The summary tables will be used in the EA Report prepared by the Agency; proponent commitments may be considered for inclusion as conditions in the EA decision statement and/or as part of other compliance and enforcement mechanisms.
+The summary tables will be used in the EA Report prepared by the Agency.
+Proponent commitments may be considered for inclusion as conditions in the EA decision statement and/or as part of other compliance and enforcement mechanisms.